Almost a year ago we ‘discovered’ the Buffalo River

 This BRT/ORT Trailhead is at the west end of Kyle’s Campground,

-we walk up the road past campsites and the restrooms, then leaving the road we
+we walk up the road past campsites and restrooms, then leave the road through more campsites following the powerline east toward the

 river.
 Under the powerlines for about a quarter